Animal (2018 film)

 Animal is a 2018 Argentine-Spanish drama thriller film directed by Armando Bó II, starring Guillermo Francella and Carla Peterson.
 Animal was partially funded by Argentina's National Institute of Cinema and Audiovisual Arts (INCAA).

 Plot

 Antonio Decoud, a family man and manager of a meat processing plant, lives a wealthy life in an upper-class neighborhood in Mar del Plata.
 His polite lifestyle is shaken by an unexpected illness.
 Decoud will be forced to fight on unknown ground in order to find an organ donor.
-Meanwhile, Elías Montero and his pregnant wife Lucy Villar, a homeless couple, see an opportuniy to change their lives by extorting money from Decoud.
+Meanwhile, Elías Montero and his pregnant wife Lucy Villar, a homeless couple, see an opportunity to change their lives by extorting money from Decoud.